My Work

 Put Sync center stage at a first-of-its-kind Twitter-powered concert...starring Jay Z, live from SXSW.

-The result?
-8x the forecasted annual syncs in the first three days after the event
+Delivered 8x the forecasted annual syncs in the first 3 days

 Everyone has a movie idea.
-But most of the time, they are just ideas…
+But most of the time, they end as just ideas…

 The winning idea?
 Mr. Stache.